smarter-sh/smarter/docs/source/smarter-framework/guides/claude-code/smarter-claude-plugin.rst

 .. code-block:: bash

-   smarter describe llm_client napl-claude-poc   # look for: url_llm_client
+   smarter describe llmclient napl-claude-poc   # look for: url_llmclient

 **6 — Confirm in the Smarter Sandbox**